 Hospitalized patients are most vulnerable to communication breakdowns during the following transitions:

 - Admission to and discharge from the hospital.

 - Transfer between hospital units or to a different department, such as diagnostic testing.

 - Transfer to a consultant.

 - Handoff to another clinician when a clinician goes off duty or on vacation.

 Human errors during care transitions are multiplied when workload, hour restrictions, or other factors increase the number of handoffs.
 Standardizing the handoff process has been shown to lower rates of near-miss events and adverse outcomes.

 Use the following questions to organize handoff communications:

 - When should communication occur?

 - How should the information be transmitted?

-- How can I validate that the communication was successful?
+- How can I validate that communication was successful?

 - Employ technology whenever possible.
-Effective handoffs are facilitated when the electronic health record is linked automatically to handoff tools and includes demographic data, problem lists, code status, medications, allergies, consultants, and historical and social information.
+Effective handoffs are facilitated when the EHR is linked automatically to handoff tools and includes demographic data, problem lists, code status, medications, allergies, consultants, and historical and social information.

 - Implement a structured handoff protocol.
-Communicating required information in a consistent way will help decrease human error.
+Communicating required information in a consistent way helps decrease human error.

 - Communicate any anticipated patient care problems, including pending laboratory results, procedures, or consultations.